matloff/fastStat/README.md

 are closest to (70,28), find the average weight among those data points, and use that average as our predicted value for the new case.

+# Lesson TREE:  Predictive Modeling -- Tree-Based Algorithms

+This ML category is almost as simple to explain

+# Lesson SVM:  Predictive Modeling -- Support Vector Machines

+# Lesson NEURAL:  Predictive Modeling -- Neural Networks

+# Lesson NBHR:  Predictive Modeling -- a Feature Neighborhood View of Overfitting in ML

-The Bias-Variance Tradeoff here is clear (and similar to the density estimation example above).
+The Bias-Variance Tradeoff with k-NN is clear (and similar to the density estimation example above).
 If k is large, the neighborhood of (70,28) will be large, and thus will contain some unrepresentative points that are far from (70,28).
 If k is small, the sample mean in our